makkus/freckles/README.rst

 freckles
 ^^^^^^^^

 Probably best to show what *freckles* is, and what it can do using examples.
-Who has time for anything else, right?
 Do not try those below examples at home, as they'll install loads of packages you most likely don't need.

 Chapter #1, where we checkout our dotfiles and setup our development machine
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++